Saturday, November 11, 2023

-After four horrific years, the "war to end all wars" came to a close on the 11th hour of the 11th day of the 11th month of the year 1918.
-World War I as it became known, introduced the world to a level of death and destruction previously unseen.
+After four horrific years, the "War to End All Wars" came to a close on the 11th hour of the 11th day of the 11th month of the year 1918.
+The Great War, as it was also known, introduced the world to a level of death and destruction previously unseen.
 Approximately 16 million lives had been lost during the conflict, almost 2% of the world's population at that time.
-In the United States, who had only joined the conflict the year before, 205,690 service members returned home suffering from wounds of various degrees.
-Another 116,708 never made it back.
+In the United States, who had only joined the war the year before, 205,690 service members returned home suffering from wounds of various degrees.
+Another 116,708 never saw home again.

 The following year, Armistice Day was established by President Woodrow Wilson as a day to remember those who had served and lost their lives in WWI.
 As part of this remembrance, monuments and statues were erected in communities large and small across the country.
 Some of these dedications were comprised of military equipment captured from the enemy on the battlefields of Europe.

-One man was determined to bring one of these weapons of war to Bellefonte, a mere four-thousand miles from the battlefields of France.
+One man was determined to bring one of these weapons of war to Bellefonte, a mere four-thousand miles from the battlefields of Europe.
 His name was W. Harrison Walker, a public servant who put his community before anything else.
 Walker had served Bellefonte as a lawyer, notary, and later as mayor.

 During the war, Walker had been the chairman for both the War Savings Committee of Centre County and the Third Federal district war savings division.
 Following the end of the war, three captured artillery pieces had been allotted by the War Department to be distributed as monuments within the Third Division, of which Bellefonte was within.
 After applying for one of the guns, Walker then persistently solicited the War Department for over six months until he was finally granted one.

 The journey of the captured artillery gun is just as interesting as the man who brought it to Centre County.
-According to an article published in Bellefonte's Democratic Watchman newspaper, the gun was a German 77mm. field artillery piece captured during the "Argonne drive."
+According to the Williamsport Sun, the gun was a German 77mm field artillery piece captured by the First Division of the American Expeditionary Force on July 10, 1918 during the Meuse-Argonne Offensive.

 The description of the gun when it arrived in town was as follows: "One of the wheels of the gun carriage still bears the camouflaged paint with which the gun was masked while in action.
 Two bullet holes are noticeable on one side of the metal guard.
 The only parts missing are the breech block and range finder."